| For an organization to remain progressive, it must continually change with the

 pensions for all veterans' families, and - most important to its future survival - to

+recruit veterans from all wars as members.
 One of the committees established to handle claims against the War Risk

 Insurance Act and Vocational Training Bureau evolved into a permanent Washington office